 Tim O’Brien is an attorney and an award winning journalist whose achievements include covering the U.S. Supreme Court for ABC News for nearly twenty-five years.
 He is a recognized expert on the Court, its Justices and on the development of a generation of constitutional law.
 He is the author (with Martin Clancy) of Murder At The Supreme Court—Lethal Crimes and Landmark Cases, published by Prometheus Books in February 2013.

-Mr. O’Brien’s reporting has received the highest recognition of both the legal and journalism professions.
+Mr. O’Brien’s reporting has received the highest accolades of both the legal and journalism professions.
 The National Academy of Arts and Sciences awarded Mr. O’Brien an Emmy for his contributions to CNN’s coverage of the September 11th terrorism attacks.
-His television documentaries on the criminal justice system received the American Bar Association’s highest award (The Silver Gavel) as well as a Columbia-DuPont Award for Excellence in Journalism.
-His reports on the death penalty and alternative dispute resolution have also been recognized by the ABA for journalism excellence.
-He is a leading proponent of televised coverage of Supreme Court proceedings, advancing his arguments on the Op-Ed pages of the New York Times.
+His television documentaries on the criminal justice system received the American Bar Association’s highest award (The Silver Gavel Award) as well as a Columbia-DuPont Award for Excellence in journalism.
+He also received a Columbia- DuPont Award for Human Rights Reporting for “Escape From Justice—Nazi War Criminals in America,” an ABC News documentary.